Shopify pricing plans comparison showing costs and features for UK businesses

 Shopify Pricing Overview for 2026

-Shopify offers five main pricing tiers in the UK, ranging from £5 per month for basic social selling to custom enterprise pricing for high-volume merchants.
-Whether you are an entrepreneur just starting out or an established business owner scaling operations, understanding how Shopify works and what each plan includes is essential for making the right choice.
-The platform has evolved significantly since its early days, and the current pricing structure reflects the different needs of businesses at various stages of growth.
+Shopify offers five main pricing tiers in the UK, ranging from £5 per month for social selling to custom enterprise pricing for high-volume merchants.
+Whether you are launching your first store or scaling a multi-million pound operation, understanding exactly how Shopify works and what each plan includes is the foundation for making a sensible commercial decision.

-All Shopify plans include secure hosting, SSL certificates, unlimited bandwidth and 24/7 support with chat support and email available around the clock.
-You never pay separately for hosting or security, which is a significant advantage over alternatives like Magento or WooCommerce where these costs add up quickly.
+All Shopify plans include secure hosting, SSL certificates, unlimited bandwidth and 24/7 support.
+You never pay separately for hosting or security.
+This is a significant advantage over alternatives like Magento or WooCommerce, where those costs accumulate quickly and require ongoing technical management.

 Here is a quick overview of current Shopify pricing in the UK: